Consensys/doc.teku/docs/reference/cli/index.md

   </TabItem>
 </Tabs>

-Specifies the IPv6 UDP port used for discovery.
+The [IPv6](../../how-to/find-and-connect/configure-ipv6.md) UDP port used for discovery.
 Use this port only when listening over both IPv4 and IPv6.
 The default is the port specified in [`--p2p-port-ipv6`](#p2p-port-ipv6).

 ### `reconstruct-historic-states`